 102-1.04 EXAMINATION OF PLANS, SPECIFICATIONS, SPECIAL PROVISIONS, AND WORK SITE.
 Bidders shall examine the work site and all Contract documents before preparing a bid.
-Submitting a bid is a binding representation that the bidder has examined the work site, is aware of the conditions to be encountered, and has examined and understands all of the Contract documents, including plans and specifications.
-Bidders shall examine the bidding requirements listed under Subsection 105-1.06 Utilities.
+Submitting a bid is a binding representation that the bidder has examined the work site, is aware of the conditions to be encountered, and has examined and understands all of the Contract documents.
+Department records of subsurface and hydrological investigations, including but not limited to, boring logs, test results, soil investigation reports, material reports, and other supplemental information are made available for information purposes only.
+These records are not part of the Contract.
+These records indicate subsurface conditions only at specific locations at the time sampled, and only to the depths penetrated.
+They do not necessarily reflect frozen state, or variations in soil, rock or hydrology that may exist between or outside such locations or at other times.
+Actual conditions, including ground water levels and saturation, may differ from what is shown in the records.

-Material Reports, Soils Investigation Reports, and other records are made available for information purposes only.
-It is made available so bidders may have access to the same information available to the Department.
-It is not intended as a substitute for independent investigation, interpretation, or judgment of the bidder.
+Material sources referenced in Department records may not contain materials of sufficient quantity or quality to meet project requirements.
+Sources may be subject to operational restrictions.
+The availability of these records does not constitute approval, nor guarantee suitability of soils or sources, or the right to use sources referenced in these records for this project.
+Department records shall not substitute for independent investigation, interpretation, or judgment of the bidder.
 The Department is not responsible for any interpretation or conclusion drawn from its records by the bidder.
 Bidders shall examine Subsection 106-1.02 Material Sources for further information.